ComNets-Bremen/TRAILS/README.md

 Always use the last values listed in the logs.
 To get the last values, run the following bash commands on a terminal.

 ```
 grep "TNRT\|ANS\|TNC\|ACD" General-0-20180518-23:16:11-28993-log2.txt | tail
 ```

 Replace the `General-0-20180518-23:16:11-28993-log2.txt` file with the log file in in your simulation folder.

+A python script has been written to collect the above mentioned results (`results-collect.py`) and it is available at `Scripts/Results-Collect`.

 Questions or Comments
 ---------------------